Numerical stability of a hybrid method for pricing options: Conclusions

 \section{Conclusions}

-In this paper we extend the hybrid tree/finite-difference method already introduced in \cite{bcz,bcz-hhw} to the Bates model with a possible stochastic interest rate and we theoretically study the numerical stability of the method.
-We also develop a Monte Carlo simulation scheme, which works as usual in the direction of the underlying asset price process but uses a discrete approximation in space (Markov chain) to approximate the volatility process and possibly the interest rate.
-We use our schemes to numerically evaluate European and American options.
-The results turn out to be good and reliable, the comparison with existing pricing methods showing that our numerical methods are efficient also in terms of computing time costs.
-It remains to study the theoretical convergence of the methods.
-To this purpose, it is necessary to have suitable regularity properties of the solution to the PIDE or to the obstacle PIDE problem associated with the full model.
-But the literature is really poor on this subject, related results being in fact available only for PDE's (so, no jumps and just in the European case) and are linked to the single CIR process (see \cite{al}) or the Heston model (see \cite{et}).
+In this paper we have studied the numerical stability of the hybrid tree/finite-difference method already introduced in \cite{bcz,bcz-hhw}.
+We have extended the method to the Bates model with a possible stochastic interest rate.
+We have also considered a Monte Carlo approach.
+We have used our numerical schemes to evaluate European and American options.
+The results can be considered good and reliable, and the comparison with existing pricing methods has shown a good efficiency also in terms of computing time costs.

 \textbf{Acknowledgements.} The authors wish to thank Andrea Molent for having implemented the Alfonsi simulation scheme and the Monte Carlo Longstaff-Schwartz algorithms.